MateoGiraz/graph-library/README.md

 # Graph Library
 Java library containing basic graph algorithms.
 Fast and easy to use.
-## Getting started
-To include this library in your project, follow the instructions on the [jitpack website](https://jitpack.io/#MateoGiraz/graph-library).
 ## Usage
 Usage is pretty pretty straightforward.
 Graph construction